Violeta-de-Anca/Toxicology_IBG_UU/R_introduction.md

 ## Hello and welcome to a little introduction about R!

-This is not meant to be a big introduction to R, but just one were you see commands you will use in the next session and playing a little bit around to familirize yourself with RStudio and the commands.
+This is not meant to be a big introduction to R, but just one where you see commands you will use in the next session and playing a little bit around to familiarize yourself with RStudio and the commands.

 ***In the seminar exclusively dedicated to R we have seen how to install everything properly, but if you were not able to attend find some instructions here***